 N'Guessan lives in Troumambo, a small village in the central region of Côte d'Ivoire.
 She is a housewife and mother of five children.
 The only water point in the village was installed 20 years ago.
 When the pump is broken, N'Guessan, like many families in the community, has to walk nearly two miles to get unsanitary water from the river Bandama.
 When the government installed the old pump, there was no water point committee set up.
 This situation meant that when the water pump broke, nobody knew how to repair it.
 When Habitat started the rehabilitation of the broken water pump, N'Guessan said it was one of the most beautiful days in her life.

 Cote d'Ivoire Village Relocation Project

-- Increased spread of water-borne diseases (cholera, yellow fever, and malaria)
+- There is an increased spread of water-borne diseases (cholera, yellow fever, and malaria).

-- 37% of rural population do not have electricity, use diesel, which is expensive and polluting
+- 37% of the rural population does not have electricity, and uses diesel, which is expensive and polluting.

 - Mobilization of funds for the construction of 73 housing cost to relocate the disadvantaged families

 - Build about 80 houses to accommodate all families in need